Frosty reception: Mum takes baker to Disputes Tribunal over 21st birthday cake

 She said she then had to go and buy more ingredients to improve the cake.

-She showed the Disputes Tribunal photos of the improvements she made, including adding gold sugar and a "few extra flowers".
+She showed the Disputes Tribunal photos of the improvements, including adding gold sugar and a "few extra flowers".

 "EL felt the succulents looked more like roses, so she also added a small red flower to the centre to portray a flowering succulent," Edwards said.

-Cake maker FO states she made succulents in accordance with photos provided by EL.
+Cake maker FO stated she made the succulents in accordance with photos provided by EL.

 "FO copied the green succulents as EL had asked for green.
 EL states she preferred other succulents in the photos provided, however she did not convey this to FO," Edwards said.